shitgram/node-shitgram/README.md

 You will not need to set a session id if you have already set username and password.

 ### getSessionID ⇒ [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)
-Generate a new session id
+Generate a new session id or return a defined sessionID

 If username and password are set, a new session id will always be generated.
 So that a unique session id will be returned set only sessionID in the credentials.